kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 - *54%* respondent from pay-transparent companies agrees
 <br />
 <br />
- <span style="color:#42affa"> ,,empowering candidates to self-select out of the recruitment process early" </span>
+ c,,empowering candidates to self-select out of the recruitment process early" </span>
 ---

-## Explore other things
+## Employee Engagement

-- *51%*, who share salary range -  Agrees it allows them to cover other things during the interview
+- *51%*, agrees sharing salary range allows them to cover other things during the interview.

-- *31%*, HR professional who do not share salary range - worry interview dwell too much on Negotiations
+- *31%*, HR professional who do not share salary range - worry interview dwell too much on negotiations.

 ---
  ## Do Businesses dwell on Transparency ?
 <img src="Image1_salary_transparency_bar_chart.jpg" alt="Salary Transparency Segregation" height="500"/>

+ <span style="color:#42affa"> _,,A Hays’s survey in 2017 discovered that 71% of employees are willing to sacrifice parts of their salary for the right company culture"_ </span>

 ---
 ## Buffer Salary System